 A system of scoring whereby the winner of a round must receive ten points, and the loser of the round nine points (eights points, if knocked down; seven points, if knocked down more than once and thoroughly dominated by his opponent).
 If there is no clear winner, each boxer must be awarded ten points.

 Note, however, although a boxer may win the round, he can lose a point by committing a foul, in which case the round likely would be scored nine points for each boxer.

 The "Texas Tommy Punch" was created and made famous by Seattle boxer Johnny O'Leary.
 He invented it after watching boys and girls doing the Texas Tommy Dance in San Francisco.
 The dance was based upon a dancer twirling his partner about by the arm.

-In a boxing glossary of slang words the third man is a colloquial name for the referee.
+In a list of boxing words A to Z the third man is a colloquial name for the referee.

 A rule requiring that a boxer who is knocked down three times in the same round be declared knocked out.